Cover Image for Production-ready AI Agents Hackathon @ AI By the Bay

 RUBRIC

 Projects will be evaluated on production readiness, innovation, technical complexity, practicality, user experience, and overall quality.
-A detailed judging rubric will be provided to participants closer to the hackathon date.
+A detailed judging rubric can be found here.

 AWARDS